code-monet/sim-gamer-kit/docs/fffsake/index.md

          if using a wheel and `forwarding` if using a joystick.
     5. Bind a button for `FFB Toggle`.
 Think of this as a safety cutoff button, to be pressed if you lose control of your FFB device.
-For this reason, use a button not on the joystick/wheel.
+For this reason, use a button not on the FFB joystick/wheel.
 It doesn't need to be on the FFB device either.
          Once done, the plugin page should look something like the follows, minus the `Running and Active` status (we'll do that later): ![FFFSake Plugin!](../resources/fffsake_gremlin_plugin.png)
     6. Save the profile.
     7. Close Joystick Gremlin for the next step.
-7. Launch and
+6. Launch and
     [configure HidHide](https://github.com/nefarius/HidHide?tab=readme-ov-file#user-guide):
     1. Decide if you want to use list all the games you want to use with vJoy (**allowlist**, "Inverse cloak" unchecked), or list all the games and